-To accomplish this, care must be taken that the fresh vegetables and herbs are well cleaned, and that the base of the soup, be it water, chicken, beef or vegetable broth is proportioned to the quantity of meat and other ingredients.
-Generally a quart of water is used to a pound of meat and a quart to on pound of vegetables.
+To accomplish this, care must be taken that the fresh vegetables and herbs are well cleaned, and that the base of the soup, be it water, chicken or beef broth, or vegetable broth is proportioned to the quantity of meat and other ingredients.

 Various herbs, fresh or dried and vegetables are used for the purpose of making broth for the soup.

 The most common vegetables used are parsnips, carrots, turnips, and beetroots including garlic, shallots and onions.

 Onions, garlic and shallots should be browned or minced some with butter or olive oil to release the flavors more readily into the soup broth.

 The older and drier the onions, garlic or shallots are, the stronger the flavor they will have.

 Leeks and celery are also used in soups.
 These also should be browned or minced to bring out their flavors.

 Celery-seed can be used, but should be pounded to release its flavor as well.

 Though fresh celery and celery seed is equally strong in giving good flavor, celery seed does not impart the delicate sweetness of the fresh vegetable and if when used as a substitute for the fresh vegetable its flavor should be corrected by the addition of a bit of sugar.

 The addition of dried herbs such as cress-seed, parsley, thyme, lemon thyme, orange thyme, knotted marjoram, sage, mint, winter savory, and basil can be used.
 Dried herbs should be added at the beginning of the preparation of the soup.